Jiro Murai (1886-1960)

 Dr. Haruki Kato was introduced to Jiro Murai by Mary Burmeister’s father, Uhachi Ino the year 1953 in Japan.
 Haruki’s mother received regular sessions of Jin Shin Jyutsu® by Uhachi and Haruki was allowed to observe these treatments.
 It was then that he decided to study Jin Shin Jyutsu® with Jiro and become the youngest student at the age of 25.

 Haruki studied with his teacher from 1953 until he passed away in 1960.
 He then became the successor of Jiro Murai’s teachings.
-Haruki opened his own clinic in Japan and published a Japanese Jin Shin Jyutsu® textbook in 1993.
+Haruki opened his own clinic in Japan and published a Jin Shin Jyutsu® textbook in 1993 in Japanese.
 He also authored two textbooks in English for practitioners.

-In 2002, Haruki taught a class in Hawaii and in 2007, a class in Osaka, Japan.
+Haruki taught two classes in English in Hawaii, one class in 2002 and the other in Osaka, Japan in 2007.
 Sadaki Kato, Haruki’s only son is teaching from his father’s texts today.